ActionCloud/github-raw-url/README.md

-# GitHub raw url action
+# GitHub raw url Action

-The Action convert a normal GitHub url to its raw url format.
+The [Action](https://github.com/marketplace/actions/github-raw-url) convert a normal GitHub url to its raw url format.

 For example, the raw url of `https://github.com/actioncloud/github-raw-url/blob/master/index.js` is: